ScubaPro Everflex Steamer 7mm Review 2023

 Speaking of the zipper, unlike many other wetsuits, the ScubaPro Everflex Steamer 7mm features a diagonal rear zipper.
 This has the advantage that it makes the suit much easier to put on and off than traditional straight back-zippers.

-ScubaPro also argues that it increases back protection and causes less pressure points from the tank but I am not sure it makes such a huge difference.
+ScubaPro also argues that it increases back protection and causes fewer pressure points from the tank but I am not sure it makes such a huge difference.

 Last but not least, you might come across the notation Everflex Steamer 7/5mm.